 How to Pipe on Frosting Using a Zip Top Bag

-You can spread the icing on the cookies with a knife or place into a zip-top plastic bag and cut off one bottom corner.
+You can spread the icing on the sweet potato cookies with a knife or place into a zip-top plastic bag and cut off one bottom corner.
 Then squeeze on as if you were using a pastry bag!
 It’s super easy and a fun way for the kids to help, too.

 sweet potato cookies with icing on purple plate.